OlekSt/MilestoneProjectOne/README.md

 [Am I responsive](http://ami.responsivedesign.is/).
 Though it tests for various Apple devices, it gave a solid idea whether the website is responsive.

-1. Desktop
+1. Laptop
 Google Chrome, Internet Edge; all pages, links on those pages, and footer icon links perform well on all viewport sizes.
 Developer tools were also used on all browsers for the various viewport sizes.

 2. Mobile
 Used my Samsung A7 to test; all pages, links, icons performed well on all devices using  Chrome.

+3. Desktop & Pad
+Checked via [Am I responsive](http://ami.responsivedesign.is/#)where you can scroll and click buttons & links on all the screens.

-## Testing client stories from UX section of README.md
+## Testing client stories

 1. As a potential client I can immediately see the appealing view of the Charles bridge, so i can immeditely fell how aerial images can impress people by being taken from very unusual viewpoints.
     * The landing page immediately provides the client with an appealing view, and all the necessery menu items to navigate, as well as About and Services section.